secretstartups/handbook/career-development/index.html.md

 ### Staff+ Reporting Restrictions
 * Staff Software Engineers report to an Engineering Manager (a manager of ICs)
-* Principle Engineers report to a Senior Manager+ (a manager of managers)
+* Principal Engineers report to a Senior Manager+ (a manager of managers)
 * Distinguished Engineers report to Director+
 * Engineering Fellows report to VP+